yininghe/yininghe.github.io/index.md

 <p style="text-align: justify"> For the programming part, I have taken classes about Python and Java while at MSU and USC in order to learn these two languages systematically.
 I have also self-studied Matlab while at MSU and Fortran while at USC.
 If you would like to know more about what I have prepared for the programming part, please check <a href="pages/aboutme">ABOUT ME</a>. </p>

 <p style="text-align: justify"> Since the beginnining of year 2020, I have been self-studying the theories/methods/examples and reading articles in the field of materials modeling/theory.
-Here, I listed down what I have learned and my thoughts about materials simulation so far.
-If you are interested, feel free to check <a href="pages/p_general">MY PERSPECTIVES ON MATERIALS SIMULATION</a>. </p>

-<p style="text-align: justify"> I used to make notes while reading papers.
-Hence, here I uploaded a list of notes for papers/Youtube Explanation Videos I have read/watched so far reagarding with the materials simulation.
-If you have interest, please check <a href="pages/study_notes">STUDY NOTES ON MATERIALS SIMULATION</a>. </p>
+Here, I uploaded a list of notes for papers/Youtube Explanation Videos I have read/watched so far reagarding with the materials simulation.
+If you have interest, please check <a href="pages/study_notes">STUDY NOTES ON MATERIALS SIMULATION</a>.
+In addition, I am planning to summarize what I have learned so far, as systematically as possible.
+I believe that a good test of whether I fully understand a concept or not is whether I could summarize the concept in my own words using words as simple as possible.
+Here I uploaded some of my <a href="">SUMMARY ARTICLES</a> based on my reading so far.
+However, this part takes me much more time than I expected and I am still working on the writing part. </p>

-I am determined to devote myself to the field of materials simulation/modeling, and I believe that I have the capability to work on this field.
+<p style="text-align: justify"> I am determined to devote myself to the field of materials simulation/modeling, and I believe that I have the capability to work on this field and succeed. </p>

 #### Reference
 <p style="text-align: justify"> [1] H. Zuilhof, S. H. Yu, and D. S. Sholl, “Writing Theory and Modeling Papers for Langmuir: The Good, the Bad, and the Ugly,” Langmuir, vol. 34, no. 5.
 American Chemical Society, pp. 1817–1818, 06-Feb-2018. </p>